Newton's rings: Theory

 The pattern is created by placing a very slightly convex curved glass on an optical flat glass.
 The two pieces of glass make contact only at the center.
-At other points there is a slight air gap between the two surfaces, increasing with radial distance from the center, as shown in Fig. 3.
+At other points there is a slight air gap between the two surfaces, increasing with radial distance from the center.

 Consider monochromatic (single color) light incident from the top that reflects from both the bottom surface of the top lens and the top surface of the optical flat below it.
 The light passes through the glass lens until it comes to the glass-to-air boundary, where the transmitted light goes from a higher refractive index (n) value to a lower n value.
 The transmitted light passes through this boundary with no phase change.
 The reflected light undergoing internal reflection (about 4% of the total) also has no phase change.
 The light that is transmitted into the air travels a distance, t, before it is reflected at the flat surface below.
 Reflection at this air-to-glass boundary causes a half-cycle (180°) phase shift because the air has a lower refractive index than the glass.
 The reflected light at the lower surface returns a distance of (again) t and passes back into the lens.
 The additional path length is equal to twice the gap between the surfaces.
 The two reflected rays will interfere according to the total phase change caused by the extra path length 2t and by the half-cycle phase change induced in reflection at the flat surface.
-When the distance 2t is zero (lens touching optical flat) the waves interfere destructively, hence the central region of the pattern is dark, as shown in Fig. 2.
+When the distance 2t is zero (lens touching optical flat) the waves interfere destructively, hence the central region of the pattern is dark.

-A similar analysis for illumination of the device from below instead of from above shows that in this case the central portion of the pattern is bright, not dark, as shown in Fig. 1.
-When the light is not monochromatic, the radial position of the fringe pattern has a "rainbow" appearance, as shown in Fig. 5.
+A similar analysis for illumination of the device from below instead of from above shows that in this case the central portion of the pattern is bright, not dark.
+When the light is not monochromatic, the radial position of the fringe pattern has a "rainbow" appearance.

-Constructive interference
+Interference

-(Fig. 4a): In areas where the path length difference between the two rays is equal to an odd multiple of half a wavelength (λ/2) of the light waves, the reflected waves will be in phase, so the "troughs" and "peaks" of the waves coincide.
-Therefore, the waves will reinforce (add) and the resulting reflected light intensity will be greater.
+In areas where the path length difference between the two rays is equal to an odd multiple of half a wavelength (λ/2) of the light waves, the reflected waves will be in phase, so the "troughs" and "peaks" of the waves coincide.
+Therefore, the waves will reinforce (add) through constructive interference and the resulting reflected light intensity will be greater.
 As a result, a bright area will be observed there.